 Proverbs 30:5 tells us “every word of God proves true.”

 When it comes to the Bible, it’s all true.
 Every word of it.
-We cannot simply pick and chose the verses and stories we like, hoping for a winner.
+We cannot simply pick and choose the verses and stories we like, hoping for a winner.
+Why?

 Every word in the Bible is part of a verse.